madalinaioana/blood-project/index.md

   For people who donate the first time there is an information page where they can see the steps they have to follow and what is recommended to do before the donation.

 # Customer segments

-  <app name> is a product targeting blood donation in the medical industry.
-This product is designated in the **multi-side market** with three types of clients: clinics / hospitals (private or public), individuals and research laboratories. **Hospitals** are our most important customer, because in order to be able to expose their blood level data, they have to pay a monthly sum of money. **Individuals** are also important because the amount of blood donated affects the decision of hospitals to continue contributing to the application. **Research laboratories** could have the opportunity to inform people who want to contribute with blood in a simple way by using out notification system.
+  **app name** is a product targeting blood donation in the medical industry.
+This product is designated in the **multi-side market** with three types of clients: clinics/hospitals (private or public), individuals and research laboratories. **Hospitals** are our most important customer, because in order to be able to expose their blood level data, they have to pay a monthly sum of money. **Individuals** are also important because the amount of blood donated affects the decision of hospitals to continue contributing to the application. **Research laboratories** could have the opportunity to inform people who want to contribute with blood in a simple way by using out notification system.

 # Competition